Patrick-Ehimen/Chainlink-PriceFeeds/README.md

 4. `GOERLI_RPC_URL`: This is url of the goerli testnet node you're working with.
 You can get setup with one for free from Alchemy

 5. Get testnet ETH
-   Head over to faucets.chain.link and get some tesnet ETH.
+   Head over to <a href = "https://faucets.chain.link/">faucets.chain.link</a> and get some tesnet ETH.

 6. Compile and deploy the contracts to the Goerli testnet